textpattern/textpattern.github.io/tags/learning/index.md

 </figure>
 ~~~

-That’s great, but the reason you're using Textpattern is to automate content output and make things more dynamic.
-So let’s add in some relevant Textpattern tags in a mixed way:
+That's great, but the reason you're using Textpattern is to automate content output and make things more dynamic.
+So let's add in some relevant Textpattern tags in a mixed way:

 ~~~ html
 <figure>